iszczesniak/cpp/containers/index.md

 We cannot move an element from an associative container, because we cannot modify that element, even if we are using a non-const iterator, as the type of the element is const.

-Moving is not even what we should need, because the object does not have to be moved: the object we move from does not have to be part of the container any longer, as it would have to be in the case of, e.g., a vector.
-Instead, we can **extract** the element, and let the element remain on the heap.
+We shouldn't even move, because the object we would move from does not have to be part of the container any longer, as it would have to be in the case of, e.g., a vector.
+We should **extract** the element.

-Extraction is implemented by *unlinking* the element from the container, and returning a *node handle* for it.
-A node handle is an object that owns the element: when a node handle is destroyed, so the element is destroyed too.
-The node handle can be implemented with a unique smart pointer, i.e., `std::unique_ptr`.
+Extraction is implemented by *unlinking* the element from the container.
+As the result of the extraction, we get a *node handle* (of a move-only type) which owns the extracted element: when a node handle is destroyed while still holding the element, that element is destroyed too.
+The node handle can be implemented with the unique smart pointer, i.e., `std::unique_ptr`.

 Having a node handle, we can insert the element into a different container of the same type as the container from which the element was extracted.
+The element remains untouched (still in the same place with the value unchanged) when it's extracted and inserted; the ownership of the element changes from one container to the other passing through a node handle.

 {% highlight c++ %}
 {% include_relative extract.cc %}